mcfletch/2daypython/lessonplan.rst

 * as you will recall from the ``bash`` session, programs have return codes which invoking programs will check to see whether the program succeeded
+* main function and the "entry point" for scripts

   * scripting languages execute their code line-by-line, so they don't have a ``void main() {}`` entry point as in ``C``
-* main function and the "entry point" for scripts

-  * this pattern doesn't seem that useful until you discover that most Python packaging tools can generate wrapper scripts that invoke a particular function (such as main, here)
+  * putting the main actions inside a function doesn't seem that useful until you discover that most Python packaging tools can generate wrapper scripts that invoke a particular function (such as main, here)

 .. literalinclude:: exercises/argumentsmain.py
     :language: python